tazama-lf/docs/Guides/dev-set-up-environment.md

     SERVER_URL=your-IP-address:14222
     ```

     You may have noticed that we didn't have to create a `.env` file for the rule module, and in fact the rule module doesn't even have a `.env.template` file.
-This is because the rule module runs inside the rule-executer and is controlled by the configuration of the rule-executer when it combones with the rule module to become the rule processor.
+This is because the rule module runs inside the rule-executer and is controlled by the configuration of the rule-executer when it combines with the rule module to become the rule processor.

 5. Build the rule processor